 Recent Publications

 Stephen Bothwell, Brian DuSell, David Chiang, and Brian Krostenko.
 PILA: a historical-linguistic dataset of Proto-Italic and Latin.
 In Proc.
-LREC-COLING.
+LREC-COLING, 12749–12760.
 2024.
-To appear.
-BibTeX
+PDF BibTeX

 Lena Strobl, William Merrill, Gail Weiss, David Chiang, and Dana Angluin.
-What formal languages can transformers express? a survey.
-Transactions of the Association for Computational Linguistics, 2024.
-To appear.
-PDF BibTeX
+What formal languages can transformers express?
+A survey.
+Transactions of the Association for Computational Linguistics, 12:543–561, 2024. doi:10.1162/tacl_a_00663.
+DOI BibTeX

 Stephen Bothwell, Justin DeBenedetto, Theresa Crnkovich, Hildegund Müller, and David Chiang.
 Introducing rhetorical parallelism detection: a new task with datasets, metrics, and baselines.
 In Proc.
 EMNLP, 5007–5039.
 2023. doi:10.18653/v1/2023.emnlp-main.305.
 PDF BibTeX